Draclyst/24110073_Assignment2/README.md

 \# Written with assist from GitHub Copilot

-* All codes are written manually with changes made to my likings and includes expanded section
+* All codes and comments are written manually with changes made to my likings and includes expanded section
 * Run commands on the terminal by typing "./<exercise>" (example: ./car)